bambielli/bambielli.github.io/_posts/2016-02-20-watch-vs-watch-strict-vs-watch-collection.md

 {% endhighlight %}

+### [$watchGroup][watch-group]{:target="_blank"}

+The distinction between this watcher and `$watchCollection`, is that `$watchGroup` takes a **group of expressions** to watch instead of just one collection object.
+This can be useful if you need to bind a group of `$scope` properties to the same listener callback (instead of needing to write different watchers for them all). `$watchGroup` is only available in agular 1.3 onwards, so we don't use it yet in our application (still on angular 1.2.27) and `$watchCollection` can be configured to perform similarly to `$watchGroup`.

+### $watch (objectEquality)

-3) `$watch (objectEquality)` - `$watch` can take a third boolean argument, which tells the watcher to use `angular.equals` to check for deep objectEquality of the bound item.
+`$watch` can take a third boolean argument, which tells the watcher to use `angular.equals` to check for deep objectEquality of the bound item.
 This causes the watcher to fire even when a sub-key or value of an object inside of the watched `$scope` property changes.

 __Example:__
 {% highlight javascript %}